RRetelnist

 Methodology.

-Aligned with the DISARM Foundation taxonomy.
-Statistical methodology documented for academic review.
-Methodology brief available to verified buyers under NDA.
+The methodology is aligned with the DISARM Foundation taxonomy and documented for academic review; the full brief is available to verified buyers under NDA.

-Retelnist's name is its commitment: rigor.
-Every number we publish carries its uncertainty.
+Rigor is not our tagline — it is our name.
+Every figure we publish carries its probabilities.
 Every claim we make can be reproduced.

 Opening principle